alt

 Voucher

-It is the incentive given to the customers as a reward for previous purchases, subscriptions, promotions, and so on.
+It is the incentive given to the customers as a reward for previous purchases, such as subscriptions, and promotions.
 The customer can use the voucher when making a payment.

 For example, the customer gets €5.00 voucher for registering to the newsletter.